World's Dumbest...: Special episodes

 Some special episodes were produced following Season 9.
 Season 10 included "World's Dumbest Bracket Showdown", which featured some of the best clips from seasons past in a March Madness-style elimination tournament bracket, with cast members voting on which clip was better.
 Season 16 presented "World's Dumbest Only in America", which combined several different themed clips, all of which originated from the United States of America.

 Finale

 After 16 seasons comprising 197 episodes spanning over six years, the series aired its final episode on March 2, 2014, with no direct indication that the series had been cancelled.
 Rumors were circulating about a potential series revival being produced, with the show's unverified Twitter page posting a cryptic tweet on January 11, 2021 after nearly four years of inactivity, but no confirmation was made official from the show's original network, the show's producers, or any of the former cast members.
 TruTV has continued to air reruns of the show for over ten years, from Thursday through Saturday, and early Sunday mornings.
-However, TBD announced on their Facebook that they would start airing reruns on May 31, 2022.
-However, the majority of the episodes were awkwardly edited down to a half-hour and the TruTV references were muted.
+However, TBD (now Roar) announced on their Facebook that they would start airing reruns on May 31, 2022.
+However, the majority of the episodes were awkwardly edited down to a half-hour and the TruTV references were muted and/or blurred out.